CUB-Geomicrobiology/syllabus/README.md

 Students are expected to bounce ideas on potential topics and journal articles for L&Gs off of their teammates.
 Graduate students are likely to have more experience browsing the scientific literature and are encouraged to help their teammates with the selection of suitable journal articles for their L&Gs.

-#### Bonus wikipedia article
+#### Bonus Article

-If you choose to do this bonus assignment, you will write and publish a geomicrobiology-related Wikipedia article.
-The topic must still be absent or incomplete (i.e. a "stub") on Wikipedia and may be related to your term project  (but does not have to be).
+If you choose to do the bonus assignment, you will write and publish a geomicrobiology-related Wikipedia article.
+The topic must still be absent or incomplete (i.e. a "stub") on Wikipedia.
+It may be related to your term project  (but does not have to be).
 In place of a Wikipedia article, you may suggest creating another shareable resource.

 ### Peer Evaluations